oat-sa/taohub-articles/forge/Documentation for core components/front-js.md

 ### Documentation

 JavaScript code MUST be documented using the http://usejsdoc.org/ format.
-Even though no web site documentation is generated, this format is used to have consistent comments accross the source code.
+Even though no web site documentation is generated, this format is used to have consistent comments across the source code.

 You can see below an example of jsdoc documentation.